jvde-github/AIS-catcher/README.md

 - On going: testing and improving receiver, seems to be some room for certain Class broadcast

 - Simultaneously receive Marine VHF audio and DSC signals from SDR input signal
+- Unit testing of the JSON decoder
+- Adding additional messages to the JSON decoder (Message 8, 6, etc).
 - Implement websocket interface, store/write configuration files (JSON)
 - Channel AB+CD for high sample rates
 - Optional filter for invalid messages